EelcoKoster/ReverseProxySiteExtension/README.md

 This example puts my weblog in the /blog/ folder of your WebApp :-) (it's just an example!)
 Next to the rule to forward all traffic in the blog folder to my site, I also but in an outbound rule to transform the output of my site.
 The outbound rule will first check if the output file has the content type "text/html" and then will append a "/blog/" before all relative paths in the A and IMG htmltags.

-WARNING: for outbound rules to work you have to disable the output encoding of the site you're trying to proxy.
+WARNING: For outbound rules to work you have to disable the output encoding of the site you're trying to proxy.
 In this example I do this by clearing the "HTTP_ACCEPT_ENCODING" header.
 This will have an impact on the performance and cost for outbound traffic.